nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/ASCII/performingASCIIcalculations/README.md

 /**
  * @file CharAdder.cpp
  * @author Nitish Singh
- * @brief Adds two numeric characters and outputs their sum.
+ * @brief A simple program to add two numeric characters.
  * @details
- * This program demonstrates a simple class `CharAdder` that takes two characters
+ * This program defines a class `CharAdder` that takes two characters as input,
- * representing digits ('0' to '9'), converts them to integers, adds them, and
+ * converts them to integers assuming they represent digits, and returns their sum.
- * displays the result.
-The program assumes valid numeric character input.
- *
- * @email me.singhnitish@yandex.com
+ * The main function demonstrates the usage of this class.
  */

 #include <iostream>

 /**
  * @class CharAdder
- * @brief Adds two character digits by converting them to integers.
+ * @brief A class to add two numeric characters.
+ *
+ * This class takes two characters representing digits ('0' to '9') and adds their integer values.
  */
 class CharAdder {
 public:
     /**
-     * @brief Constructor to initialize the two characters.
+     * @brief Constructor to initialize the characters.
-     * @param c1 First character digit.
+     * @param c1 First character.
-     * @param c2 Second character digit.
+     * @param c2 Second character.
      */
     CharAdder(char c1, char c2) : char1(c1), char2(c2) {}

     /**
      * @brief Adds the numeric values of the two characters.
-     * @return The integer sum of the two characters.
+     * @return Sum of the numeric values.
      */
     int add() {
         int num1 = char1 - '0';